-There were eight justices, rather than the usual nine, following the retirement of long-serving conservative justice Anthony Kennedy, effective in July.
-Trump selected Kavanaugh to replace Kennedy, but the Senate confirmation process has been detoured as the FBI conducts an investigation of sexual misconduct allegations against the nominee.
+On the surface, it looked like business as usual for the high court, except that there were eight justices on the bench, not the usual nine, following the retirement of long-serving conservative Justice Anthony Kennedy, effective in July.
+Trump selected Kavanaugh to replace Kennedy, but the Senate confirmation process has been detoured as the FBI investigates sexual misconduct allegations against the nominee.

-First up was a property rights dispute brought by timber company Weyerhaeuser Co seeking to limit the federal government's power to designate private land as protected habitat for endangered species.
-The dispute was focused on the dusky gopher frog, an amphibian protected under the federal Endangered Species Act.
+A 4-4 split is possible in the case, a property rights dispute brought by timber company Weyerhaeuser Co seeking to limit the U.S. government's power to designate private land as protected habitat for endangered species.
+The dispute focused on the dusky gopher frog, an amphibian protected under the federal Endangered Species Act.

 Weyerhaeuser harvests timber on the Louisiana land in question and is backed in the case by business groups including the U.S. Chamber of Commerce.
 Weyerhaeuser challenged a lower court ruling upholding a 2012 U.S. Fish and Wildlife Service decision to include private land where the frog does not currently live as critical habitat, potentially putting restrictions on future development opportunities.

 The case pitted property rights against federal conservation measures.
 The frog, found only in four locations in southern Mississippi, also previously inhabited Louisiana and Alabama.

 While the liberal justices appeared sympathetic to the government's defense of the critical habitat designation, the conservatives seemed to lean toward the property owners.